california-19/Cem_Portfolio/README.md

 Experienced in project design, hypothesis testing, predictive modeling, and analytical problem solving utilizing advanced statistical methods.
 Proficient in algorithm development and implementation, data wrangling, exploratory data analysis, identifying patterns, clustering and visualization of data.
+AWS Certified Cloud Practitioner.
+Open to work.
+You can contact me on my [LinkedIn page](https://www.linkedin.com/in/cemkaraman/).
 ```
 ### Classifying News Articles According to Their Sources